 As far as bulk prep goes:

-- I often make granola bites or Date Balls so that I have nutrient dense snacks handy when teenage hunger strikes between meals!
+- I often make granola bites or Date Balls so I have nutrient-dense snacks on hand when teenage hunger strikes between meals!

-- Make kebabs and quesadillas and freeze them so that the kids can take out and heat as required.
+- Make kebabs and chicken quesadillas, and freeze them so that the kids can take them out and heat them as required.

 Cook Once, Eat Twice

-Since my family is ok with leftovers, I often tend to make a double batch of curry so that I don’t have to cook every day.
-We’ll eat the meal again next day or recycle the chicken from the curry for quick quesadillas and salads for lunch the next day.
-I also like to make some extra rice, lentils and other grains so that I have some for the next couple of meals.
-I have a teenager in the house and he often will have leftovers for breakfast so I always make some extra grains and store leftovers in the refrigerator.
+Since my family is ok with leftovers, I often make a double batch of curry so I don't have to cook every day.
+We’ll eat the meal again the next day, or recycle the chicken from the curry into quick quesadillas and salads for lunch.
+I also like to make some extra rice, lentils, and other grains so that I have some for the next couple of meals.
+I have a teenager in the house, and he often has leftovers for breakfast, so I always make some extra grains and store them in the refrigerator.

 Don't Be Afraid Of Frozen or Prepackaged Foods

 Guess what?
-Meal prep doesn’t necessarily mean everything has to be made from scratch!
+Meal prep doesn't necessarily mean everything has to be made from scratch!
 Don’t have the time to wash and chop your own fruits and veggies?
 Get frozen ones.
-The frozen variety is picked at its peak and has the same amount of nutrients as its fresh version if not more!
-Yes, you will have to pay a premium most times but if you are diligent about sales and pressed for time then this is the way to go.
+The frozen variety is picked at its peak and has the same amount of nutrients as its fresh version, if not more!
+Yes, you will have to pay a premium most of the time, but if you are diligent about sales and pressed for time, this is the way to go.

 Invest In Good Quality Storage Containers

-Glass containers are a great investment not only for the fact that they are BPA & BPS free, both endocrine disruptors, but also because they are good for the earth.
-I use Glasslock containers as well as mason jars and I often recycle glass condiment jars as well.
-Ikea is also a great resource as their containers appeal to my love for simple, modern design.
+Glass containers are an excellent investment not only because they are BPA & BPS free, both endocrine disruptors, but also because they are suitable for the earth.
+I use Glasslock containers and mason jars, and I often recycle glass condiment jars.
+IKEA is also a great resource as their containers appeal to my love for simple, modern design.

 Listen to a Podcast or Audiobook

 This is something I have started doing lately.
-It is one of the few times I truly believe in multi tasking.
-When there are mundane tasks such as chopping involved, listening to your favorite podcast can make the time go by much faster.
+It is one of the few times I genuinely believe in multitasking.
+When mundane tasks such as chopping are involved, listening to your favorite podcast can make the time go by much faster.

 Alright!
 These were my tips for getting started with meal prepping.
-I hope they help you to get organized and reduce some of the overwhelm that comes with modern day living!
+I hope they help you to get organized and reduce some of the overwhelm that comes with modern-day living!
 Have any tips you’d like to share?
 Let me know below!
-It always means a lot when I get feedback from you!
-Also, tag me in your meal prep pics on Instagram @eatdrinkpure
+You can also follow me on Pinterest or subscribe to our newsletter!

 Leave a Reply